KeyboardKit/website/collections/_posts/2025/2025-09-29-keyboardkit-10.md

 Views now use environment injection instead of init injection for all observable contexts.
 This makes it a lot easier to use them, and will make it easier to change them as needed.

-The `Keyboard.ButtonContent` no longer displays a locale name for space, since this is no longer in the native keyboard.

-The `Keyboard.KeyboardType` has converted some keyboard types to input types.
-This makes it easier to switch input type wthout affecting the keyboard.

-The `KeyboardLayout` now uses iPad Pro layouts on all iPad devices, and on macOS, tvOS & visionOS.

 The `KeyboardView` has a fewer init arguments, which makes it a lot easier to use and customize.
 The final release may remove even a few more arguments.

+`Keyboard.KeyboardType` converts some keyboard types to input types to be able to switch without affecting the keyboard, and `KeyboardLayout` uses iPad Pro layouts on iPad, macOS, tvOS & visionOS.

+See the [KeyboardKit 10 release notes]({{page.release}}) for a full list of changes and bug fixes.

 ## Conclusion

 KeyboardKit 10 is a huge step forward for the library and for KeyboardKit as a product.
-Please give this new developer preview a try and let us know if you run into any bugs or problems.
+Please give it a try and let us know if you run into any bugs or problems.

 For more info and to download the documentation, please see the [KeyboardKit 10 release notes]({{page.release}}).
 This page also contains a list of breaking changes that you should be aware of when updating.